 Gifts to orphanage directors, caregivers, foster families and children

-Lotus Travel highly recommends families to prepare red envelopes/packets to the orphanage directors, caregivers and foster families as gifts of appreciation and gratitude for their hard efforts; the recommended minimum is $100 RMB (approximately $15 USD) per packet .
+Lotus Travel recommends families prepare red envelopes to the orphanage directors, caregivers and foster families as gifts of appreciation and gratitude for their hard efforts; the recommended minimum is $100 RMB (approximately $15 USD) per packet.
+Or, purchasing a large basket of fresh fruit and/or fresh flowers is a welcome and culturally fitting gesture as well.